Leinster Rugby: Founding (1879–1899)

 The Leinster Branch was inaugurated at a meeting on 31 October 1879.
 The meeting was held at Lawrence's premises at 63 Grafton Street and was largely attended.
 Although this was the formal founding of Leinster as we know it today, with the amalgamation of the Irish Football Union and the Northern Union, the Leinster provincial team had been active since 1879 – when the first interprovincial derby was played against Ulster.
 The Leinster and Ulster teams also made up the representative Irish team that competed against England in Ireland's first-ever international in 1875.
 Upon the founding of the union, Munster were also added to the fray in 1879, when their first provincial team was selected and first Munster players represented Ireland.

 F. Kennedy (Wanderers) was elected first Hon.
 Secretary of the Branch and C.B.
-Croker (Lansdowne) first Hon.
+Crocker (Lansdowne) first Hon.
 Treasurer.

 The function of the Branch was to organise the game of rugby football in the province.
 Every year five representatives would be selected to join the IRFU Committee.
-They would be known was the "Leinster Five" and would pick the Leinster representative teams.
+They would be known as the "Leinster Five" and would pick the Leinster representative teams.

 The first Interprovincial matches between Leinster, Ulster and Munster were held in 1875.
 At this time the matches were played with 20 players a side.
 Leinster lost to Ulster by a converted try and beat Munster by one goal to nil.
 Since then there has been a match between these teams annually, with Connacht joining the fold in 1885.

 Leinster Schools Interprovincial matches have been taking place since 1888.
 Leinster Schools beat the Ulster Schools in Belfast on Saturday 7 April by a dropped goal to a try.
 Their first match against Munster Schools took place on 18 March 1899, when Leinster won by two tries to one.